|

 Sir Kenneth has indicated that central to the Commission’s

-task will be engagement with as a wide a range of interests as possible
+task will be engagement with as a wide a range of interests as

-be expected to command widespread support.
+and that can be expected to command widespread support.

 The Commission has not yet clarified the particular